 Gaming has always been a big part of the Touch's appeal, and yet again it's a very enjoyable experience.
 Not only does the A8 chip offer smooth, judder-free scrolling, but games also look stunning on the four-inch screen.
 It may be small but it's wonderfully sharp and vibrant, enabling every last scrap of detail and colour to shine.

 Sound quality is perfectly enjoyable, though the supplied Apple EarPods are uncomfortable to wear and sound tinny, so we recommend getting some decent cans.
 The built-in speaker is disappointing, though.
 We weren't expecting audiophile sonics through five tiny pinholes, but the sound is harsh, shrill and feeble.

-It's achingly stylish, solidly built and a dream to use, thanks to the super-fast A8 chip and razor-sharp screen.
-The new features and boosted spec even give the latest iPhones a run for their money, making it one of the best portable players money can buy.
+It's stylish, solidly built and a dream to use, thanks to the A8 chip and sharp screen.
+The features and spec make it one of the best portable players money can buy.